 From long-time residents to newcomers, everyone should have a place in our city and we’re working to make sure that everyone can find the housing they deserve.
 Through collaborative, data-driven activism, we’re changing the terms of debate in Salt Lake City.
 Together, we’re fighting for inclusive housing policies, more density, and planning practices that strengthen neighborhood economic development.

 As we’ve formed our organization, we’ve been inspired by Neighbors for More Neighbors, YIMBY Action, More Neighbors Dallas.
-These inspiring advocates have inspired our work since our first day and we couldn’t be more grateful to them for the inspiration and vision they’ve helped inspire nationwide.
+These powerful advocates have inspired our work since our first day and we couldn’t be more grateful to them for the inspiration and vision they’ve helped inspire nationwide.

 Opportunity blossoms in cities and we’re fighting to make space in ours for everyone who wants to live here.